askowno/EPL_wet/README.md

 -   Poorly Protected: 5% to 49% of PA target within the PA network; and A&B condition wetlands contribute 100%, C condition wetlands contribute 50%, D condition wetlands contribute 30% and E&F condition wetlands contribute 10%

--   Not Protected: less than 5% of PA target within the PA network; and A&B condition rivers contribute 100%, C condition rivers contribute 50%, D condition rivers contribute 30% and E&F condition rivers contribute 10%
+-   Not Protected: less than 5% of PA target within the PA network; and A&B condition wetlands contribute 100%, C condition wetlands contribute 50%, D condition wetlands contribute 30% and E&F condition wetlands contribute 10%

 The PA target was historically set at 20% for freshwater ecosystems, but with the adoption of the 30% targets for Target 3 of the Global Biodiversity Framework - the PA target was increased to 30% in the EPL calculations (previous time points (2018) were recalculated using this higher target).
-Ecosystem condition data (based on Wet Health scores) for each time point allow for only good condition river reaches to be considered representative for Well Protected status; while for MP PP and NP the condition of the rivers is used to calculate their contribution to meeting targets - higher intergrity / condition rivers contribute more to meeting PA targets than low integrity / condition rivers.
+Ecosystem condition data (based on Wet Health scores) for each time point allow for only good condition wetlands to be considered representative for Well Protected status; while for MP, PP and NP the condition of the wetlands is used to calculate their contribution to meeting targets - higher intergrity / condition wetlands contribute more to meeting PA targets than low integrity / condition wetlands.

 #### **Results:**